-If n is pressed on the RKE transmitter and the horn chirps and the lamps flash three times, an alarm occurred previously while the alarm system was armed.
+If a is pressed on the RKE transmitter and the horn chirps and the lights flash three times, an alarm occurred previously while the alarm system was armed.

 If the alarm has been activated, a message will appear on the DIC.
-See Security Messages ⇔ 146.